Consistency Training with Virtual Adversarial Discrete Perturbation: Introduction

 \section{Introduction}

-Building a natural language processing (NLP) system often requires an expensive process to collect a huge amount of labeled text data.
-Data augmentation~\citep{simard1998transformation, vapnik2000vicinal} techniques are widely used in NLP by training a model with original and synthetically generated data to generalize well to unseen data~\citep{zhang2015character,sennrich2016edinburgh} and especially beneficial in a low-resource scenario.
-To improve the effectiveness of data augmentation, devising the augmentation strategy with a training algorithm is a crucial research problem.

-The consistency training framework~\citep{laine2016temporal,sajjadi2016regularization} enforces a model to produce similar predictions of original and perturbed inputs.
-This method has several advantages over other training algorithms such as naively adding augmented samples into the training set~\citep{wei2019eda,ng2020ssmba} in that it provides a richer training signal than a one-hot label, and also applies to a semi-supervised setting given unlabeled data.
+Building a natural language processing (NLP) system often requires an expensive process to collect a massive amount of labeled text data.
+Semi-supervised learning (SSL)~\citep{chapelle2009semi} mitigates the requirement for such labeled data by exploiting the structure of unlabeled data.
+Among the SSL methods, the consistency training framework~\citep{laine2016temporal,sajjadi2016regularization} enforces a model to produce similar predictions of original and perturbed inputs.
+This method has several advantages over other training algorithms such as naively adding augmented samples into the training set~\citep{wei2019eda,ng2020ssmba} in that it provides a richer training signal than a one-hot label, and also applies to both labeled and unlabeled data~\citep{xie2019unsupervised}.

-For perturbing (\textit{i.e.} augmenting) a text while preserving its semantic, some approaches inject continuous noise to embedding vectors~\citep{xie2017data, miyato2018virtual}, and others modify text itself in discrete fashion by edit operations \cite{kobayashi2018contextual,wei2019eda} or paraphrasing with back-translation \cite{sennrich2015improving,edunov2018understanding}.
-Adding continuous noise might not be helpful to generalize to texts that are semantically coherent but far from the original ones on the embedding space.
-The augmentations with discrete noise are mostly black-box approaches based on simple rules or fixed models without access to the training model's internal states, having no control to output augmentations that would aid in the regularization of the training model.
-As seen in Fig.~\ref{fig:intro}~(d), the augmented samples with similar semantics but that are outside the training model's decision boundary (\textit{i.e.} vulnerable) are the ones that would effectively regularize the model to fit into the complex real data distribution.
+For perturbing a text while preserving its semantics, some approaches inject continuous noise to embedding vectors~\citep{xie2017data, miyato2018virtual}, and others modify text itself in discrete fashion by edit operations \cite{kobayashi2018contextual,wei2019eda} or paraphrasing with back-translation \cite{sennrich2015improving,edunov2018understanding, xie2019unsupervised}.
+However, adding continuous noise might not strongly regularize the training model, compared to diverse discrete noise-based augmentation methods~\citep{ebrahimi2017hotflip, cheng2019robust}.
+Also, the augmentations with discrete noise are mostly black-box approaches based on simple rules or fixed models without access to the training model's internal states, having no control over output augmentations that would aid in the regularization of the training model.
+As seen in Fig.~\ref{fig:intro}~(d), the augmented samples with similar semantics but that are outside the training model's decision boundary (\textit{i.e.} adversarial) are the ones that would effectively regularize the model to fit into the complex real data distribution.